rentalutions/marketing/README.md

 ### Storybook

-Storybook is a primary way to implement new design kit components in isolation and is available with the `yarn storybook` command, which should automatically open a new tab in the browser with the list of design kit components and their variants.
+Storybook is a tool that helps with implementation of new design kit components in isolation from the CMS specifics.
+It's available with the `yarn storybook` command, which should automatically open a new tab in the browser with the list of design kit components and their variants.

 ### Slice Zone

 [Prismic Slices](https://intercom.help/prismicio/en/articles/383933-slices) are
 a primary way of implementing dynamic content in Prismic CMS.
-They are repeatable data structures that can be placed in pages with pre-configured in CMS editable and typed fields where content editors can change their contents.
+They are repeatable data structures that can be placed in pages with pre-configured and editable in CMS, typed fields.

 The `SlizeZone` component is responsible for rendering Prismic Slices in the app and has a subcomponents directory with individuals Slices and helper components